PTB-M4D/PyDynamic/docs/CONTRIBUTING.md

 ### Commit messages

-PyDynamic commit messages follow some conventions to be easily human and machine readable.
+PyDynamic commit messages follow some conventions to be easily human and machine-readable.

 #### Commit message structure